sampsyo/home/_drafts/bril.md

   I wanted my compilers course to be accessible to lots of PhD students, including people with only tangential interest in compilers.
   Letting them use the languages they're comfortable with is a great way to avoid any ramp-up phase with some "realistic" compiler implementation language, whatever you think that is.
 * **No framework is required to get started.**
-  This is partially a practical matter; for the first offering of CS 6120, no libraries existed, and I needed to run the course somehow.
+  For the first offering of CS 6120, no libraries existed, and I needed to run the course somehow.
-  But I also think this constraint is pedagogically valuable as a complexity limiter: students can get started with simple stuff without learning any APIs.
+  Beyond that practical matter, this constraint is valuable as a complexity limiter: students can get started with simple stuff without learning any APIs.
-  These days, Bril does come with libraries that are great for avoiding the JSON boilerplate when you scale up: for [Rust][bril-rs], [OCaml][bril-ocaml], [Swift][bril-swift], and [TypeScript][bril-ts].
+  These days, Bril does come with libraries that are great for avoiding JSON-handling frustrations when you scale up: for [Rust][bril-rs], [OCaml][bril-ocaml], [Swift][bril-swift], and [TypeScript][bril-ts].
   But the fact that they're not really *required* keeps the onramps gentle.
 * **Compose small pieces with Unix pipelines.**